-A detail of a model from Julia Capomaggi and Grant Gibson's housing studio Two Homes in One House V.2, Fall 2018.
+A detail of a model from Julia Capomaggi and Grant Gibson's second-year studio Two Homes in One House V.2, Fall 2018.

 MArch Year 2 Core Courses

+Fall

 Arch 553: Design III

-Comprehensive housing design studio using building codes, structural and mechanical systems, and material lifecycles as generative design parameters to attain the scale of detail development and the level of construction documents.
+A comprehensive housing design studio using codes, structural and mechanical systems, and material life cycles as generative design parameters to attain the scale of detail development and the level of construction documents.

-Recent faculty: Julia Capomaggi, Penelope Dean, Grant Gibson
+Recent faculty: Penelope Dean, Grant Gibson

 Arch 563: Technology III

-Focuses on the relationship between architecture and its occupant, through an analysis and integration of building and core systems.
+Focuses on the relationship between architecture, environment, and the body, including the study of material and energy specification, physiological and cultural norms of the human body, and assembly systems.

-Recent instructors: Chris Frye, Sean Lally
+Recent instructors: Sean Lally

 Arch 574: Structures II

-Introduction to the design of structural elements and systems in steel, concrete, and wood, including the application of computeraided engineering software and approximate methods.
+Introduces the design of structural elements and systems in steel, concrete, and wood, including the application of computeraided engineering software and approximate methods.

 Recent faculty: Gene Mojekwu

-Arch 585: Theory III
+Arch 585: Theory + History III

-A study of the emergence of the metropolis beginning in the midnineteenth century through a survey of the forces that produced it and the ideologies and practices that have attempted to organize, control, and simulate it.
+Studies the emergence of the metropolis beginning in the midnineteenth century through a survey of the forces that produced it and the ideologies and practices that have attempted to organize, control, and simulate it.

+Recent faculty:

+Alexander Eisenschmidt

+Spring

 Arch 554: Design IV

-Addresses contemporary collective space through the development of a large, mixeduse complex on an urban site, and communication with diverse audiences by synthesizing information and identity from multiple programs and publics.
-Recent faculty: Kelly Bair, Stewart Hicks, Paul Preissner, Andrew Zago
+Addresses contemporary collective space through the development of a large, mixeduse complex on an urban site and communication with diverse audiences by synthesizing information and identity from multiple programs and publics.
+Recent faculty: Barbara Materia, Paul Preissner

 Arch 555: Comprehensive Development

-Advanced seminar that focuses on technical development and documentation of the design project from Arch 553.
+An advanced seminar that focuses on technical development and documentation of the design project from Arch 553.

 Recent faculty: Grant Gibson

 Arch 564: Technology IV

 An advanced seminar/lab in architectural technologies, structures, new materials, and fabrication techniques.

+See page 27 for recent topics.

+Arch 586: Theory + History IV

 An advanced seminar in architectural and urban criticism, theory, and history.

+See page 26 for recent topics.

-Triptych drawings from Penelope Dean and Grant Gibson's studio 20 Three Houses in One, Fall 2019.
+Triptych drawings from Penelope Dean and Grant Gibson's studio Three Houses in One, Fall 2019.

 A model from Paul Preissner's second-year studio The Market, Spring 2020.

 MArch Year 3 Core Courses

-For listings of recent electives, see pages 28-29.
+For listings of recent electives, see pages 26-27.

+Fall

 Arch 565: Topic Studio

-Advanced studio that pursues specific design and research agendas of current significance; students choose by lottery from among several options that are offered by permanent and distinguished visiting faculty.
-Recent faculty: Paul Andersen, Sam Jacob See page 24 for recent topics.
+An advanced studio that pursues specific design and research agendas of current significance; students choose by lottery from among several options offered by permanent and distinguished visiting faculty.

+Recent faculty: Paul Andersen, Sam Jacob

+See page 22 for recent topics.

 Arch 566: Research Seminar

-The first part of a year-long design-research project, the seminar establishes the information base to be developed into publishable form in the subsequent research studio.

-Recent faculty: Penelope Dean, Sarah Dunn, Clare Lyster, Robert Somol, Andrew Zago See page 27 for recent topics.
+The first part of a yearlong design-research project that establishes the information base to be developed into publishable form in the subsequent research studio.
+Recent faculty: Penelope Dean, Sarah Dunn, Clare Lyster, John and Julia McMorrough, Robert Somol, Andrew Zago See page 25 for recent topics.

-Arch 544:
+Spring

-Professional Practice
+Arch 544: Professional Practice

-An introduction to the law and business of architecture, with an emphasis on alternative models for contemporary professional practice.
+Introduces the law and business of architecture, with emphasis on alternative models for contemporary practice.
 Recent faculty: Michael Hanahan

 Arch 567: Research Studio

-Collaborative and individual design research, in multiple genres, that addresses concerns at the edge of the contemporary discipline and results from a yearlong course of study (extending from the research seminar).
+Collaborative and individual design research, in multiple genres, that addresses concerns at the edge of the contemporary discipline and results from a yearlong study (extending from the research seminar).

-Recent faculty: Penelope Dean, Sarah Dunn, Clare Lyster, Andrew Zago
+Recent faculty: Penelope Dean, Sarah Dunn, Clare Lyster, John and Julia McMorrough, Andrew Zago

+See page 25 for recent topics.